Oklahoma City bus accident lawyer representing injured passengers against transit companies

 Can I still recover compensation if I was partially at fault?

 Yes.
 Oklahoma follows a modified comparative negligence rule under 23 O.S. § 13.
-You can still recover compensation as long as you were not more than 50% at fault for the bus accident.
+You can still recover compensation as long as you were not more than 50 percent at fault for the bus accident.
 Your total damages are reduced by your percentage of fault.
-For example, if you are awarded $200,000 but found 20% responsible, you would receive $160,000.
+For example, if you are awarded $200,000 but found 20 percent responsible, you receive $160,000.
 Insurance companies routinely try to shift more blame onto injured passengers and other drivers to reduce payouts.
 A bus accident attorney can investigate the facts and fight to keep your fault percentage as low as possible.

 What does it cost to hire a bus accident lawyer in Oklahoma City?